FPGAwars/apio/docs/video-tutorial.md

-# Apio Video Tutorial
+# Apio CLI Video Tutorial

 [Shawn Hymel](https://shawnhymel.com/) created an excellent video series introducing FPGA design using Apio 0.6.5.
 To view the series on YouTube, click the video thumbnail below.

 <br>

-> The Apio 0.6.5 commands used in the video series differ slightly from the enhanced set of Apio 1.x.x commands.
-For details, see the [Apio 1.x.x command differences](migrating-from-apio-0.9.5.md#know-the-new-commands) between Apio 0.x and 1.x.
+> The Apio CLI 0.6.5 commands used in the video series differ slightly from the enhanced set of Apio CLI 1.x.x commands.
+For details, see the [Apio CLI 1.x.x command differences](migrating-from-apio-0.9.5.md#know-the-new-commands) between Apio CLI 0.x and 1.x.

 <br>